hvianna/audioMotion.js/docs/server.md

 # Self-hosting audioMotion

-If you'd like to host the audioMotion app in your own web server:
+If you'd like to host audioMotion in your own web server:

 + Clone the [project from GitHub](https://github.com/hvianna/audioMotion.js) or download the latest version of the source code from the [Releases page](https://github.com/hvianna/audioMotion.js/releases/).
 + Copy the `public` folder to the document root of your web server - you can rename it to anything you want;